Figuring the costs of custom mobile business app development

 An alternative to app development: Subscription software services

 App development and management costs can be avoided by companies whose needs can be met instead with software-as-a-service (SaaS) offerings.
 For example, companies needing mobile customer relationship management (CRM) solutions can subscribe to Salesforce.com or Microsoft Dynamics and pay a monthly fee per user rather than developing custom apps.
 Salesforce’s most popular sales edition is $125 per user per month, Microsoft Dynamics CRM starts at $65 per user per month.

-Formotus pricing is also by subscription, starting at $45 per user per month and sliding down with volume.
-This price is all inclusive for as many custom business apps as you want to create, deploy, update and use:
+This license-month price is all inclusive for as many custom business apps as you want to create, deploy, update and use:

 - No activation or sign up fees